 Our mum and dad’s bedroom is at the end of the corridor in the other direction.
 It is such a long way I would never venture there in the middle of the night.
 The moonlight throws terrifying shadows that creep along the corridor through the countless shutterless windows.

-4pm on Christmas Eve- I am a small girl and my nose is stuck to the glass of the heavy kitchen door: snow is falling, thick and fast and it’s magical: We’ll soon be making snow-balls and play in the snow.
+4pm on Christmas Eve- I am a small girl and my nose is stuck to the glass of the heavy kitchen door: snow is falling, thick and fast and it’s magical: We’ll soon be making snow-balls and play out there.

 But first we’ll get the pine branches to make up the big Christmas tree in the dining room.
 It is all excitement and laughter.
 Uncle Henry and Uncle Yves are leading the way through the woods behind the house and choosing the branches to be cut to make up our tree.
 In the snow we can see all sorts of delicate animals’ foot-prints.
 In the trees above red squirrels are playing.
 Shouldn’t they be hibernating?
 A few years later we’ll be horrified to find dozens of them dry and stiff in the attic: they came in through the chimneys, escaping hunger and cold we thought but could not get back out…Poor little things….We get busy and return with frozen cheeks and laden with branches.

-Next door, in the “green room” the nativity scene has been built and we can admire little Jesus with his bright eyes, in his basket.
+Next door, in the “green room” the nativity scene has been built and we can admire blond and blue eyed little Jesus in his basket.
 He is naked but doesn’t seem to mind the cold.
 Some shepherds have lost a leg or an arm, Mary looks a bit tired and one of the 3 kings has gone or hasn’t arrived yet….But the donkey and the cow are there looking after everyone.
 All is good.

 8pm- All in bed with a hot bottle in a woolly sock.